 git push origin master.

-Now that you have the procfile, you need to go to the click on the
+Now that you have the procfile, you need to click on the

 deploytab in the Heroku dashboard.
 Where it says